-The Professional Standards and Internal Affairs (PSIA) Office sends out quarterly discipline summaries to all of the area media outlets.
-These summaries include all of the officers who were disciplined each quarter and a short summary of what they were disciplined for.
-In higher profile, more public type of cases, the PSIA office may send out a separate media summary with a summary of the incident and what the officer was disciplined for.
+Also, the Professional Standards and Internal Affairs (PS&IA) Office posts quarterly discipline summaries to the MPD website.
+These summaries include investigations leading to discipline each quarter and a short summary of what they were disciplined for.
+In high profile cases, the PS&IA office may send out a separate media summary with a summary of the incident and what the officer was disciplined for.